 People who work visually have better ideas, make better decisions, and are more committed to producing results.
 In Visual Meetings, Grove Founder and President David Sibbet, a world leader in the area of graphic facilitation and visual thinking, unveils the alchemy of designing and conducting memorable meetings that get results.
 Turn your business meetings into creative and productive events.
 Energize your team meetings, sales presentations, strategy sessions, and brainstorming.
 Visual Meeting will help you unlock collaboration and breakthrough thinking in groups large and small.
 This richly illustrated resource introduces meeting leaders, presenters, and consultants to a bounty of visual communication methods: graphic recording, visual planning, story-boarding, graphic templates, idea-mapping and much more.

-2015 Presentations and Workshops related to David Sibbet's Visual Leadership series:
+2015 Presentations and Workshops Related to David Sibbet's Visual Leadership Series and The Field of Visual Facilitation:

 Additional information about the Visual Leadership Series and author David Sibbet:Visual Leadership series flier